ekedonald/LAMP-Stack-Implementation-In-AWS/README.md

 ![Launch Instance3](./images/0.%20Launch%20Instance3.png)

-* Create a key pair login, the key pair login was used to SSH into the instance.
+* Create a key pair login, the key pair login was used to SSH into the Instance.

 ![Launch Instance4](./images/0.%20Launch%20Instance4.png)